News

 Is it Better to Sit or Stand at a Desk?

-Studies from Harvard Medical School show that while standing cannot stave off weight gain, it can combat certain health effects such as shoulder or back pain.
-However, though studies – including Harvard Health – suggest that sit-stand desks can decrease distractions and increase productivity, there are still health risks that can occur when standing for six hours or more.
+Studies from Harvard Medical School show that while standing cannot stave off weight gain, it can combat certain health effects, such as shoulder or back pain.
+However, though studies, including those by Harvard Health, suggest that sit-stand desks can decrease distractions and increase productivity, there are still health risks that can occur when standing for six hours or more.

 Benefits and Risks of Sitting at a Standing Desk